 Time for change

-ICE members and industry professionals can play a role in creating this change.
+ICE members and industry professionals can play an important role in creating the change we need.

 Careers advisors need to be more aware of the range of job opportunities that could come under engineering.